Junochop/solar-planet/README.md

 # Solar System

 ## Specs
-> Create a pageto discover our solar system.
+> Create a page to discover our solar system.

 * HTML5
 * CSS3